|LabVIEW 2016 Help|

-However, if you disable buffering, you must make sure the following conditions are true:
+However, if you disable buffering, make sure the following conditions are true: